mahnunchik/gulp-responsive/README.md

 * compressionLevel: *Number* - zlib compression level for PNG, default `6`
 * rename: *String*, *Object* or *Function* - renaming options, file will not be renamed by dafault

-Detailed description of each option can be found in the [sharp readme](https://github.com/lovell/sharp#image-transformation-options).
+Detailed description of each option can be found in the [sharp API documentation](http://sharp.dimens.io/en/stable/api/).

 Renaming is implemented by [rename](https://github.com/popomore/rename) module.
 Options are correspond options of [gulp-rename](https://github.com/hparra/gulp-rename) module.